gpkash/5eOSRD/Bestiary/Zombie/Zombie.md

 **Mindless Soldiers** Zombies take the most direct route to any foe, unable to comprehend obstacles, tactics, or dangerous terrain.
 A zombie might stumble into a fast-flowing river to reach foes on a far shore, clawing at the surface as it is battered against rocks and destroyed.
 To reach a foe below it, a zombie might step out of an open window.
 Zombies stumble through roaring infernos, into pools of acid, and across fields littered with caltrops without hesitation.

-A zombie can follow simple orders and distinguish friends from foes, but its ability to reason is limited to shambling in whatever direction it is pointed, pummeling any enemy in its path.
+A zombie can follow simple orders and distinguish friends from foes, but its ability to reason is limited to shambling in whatever direction it is pointed, pummelling any enemy in its path.
 A zombie armed with a weapon uses it, but the zombie won't retrieve a dropped weapon or other tool until told to do so.

 **Undead Nature** A zombie doesn't require air, food, drink, or sleep.